THE RUBIK CUBE:

 LEVEL TWO: A "PARTIALLY SCRAMBLED" PUZZLE

-> Take a cube which has been 'mixed up' by subjecting it only to 180-degree turns; (i.e., apart from that restriction, you may turn all or any of its layers at random)...
+> Now take your cube and (partially) scramble it by subjecting it only to 180-degree turns; (i.e., apart from that restriction, you may turn all or any of its layers at random)...

 > Occasionally, the following sequence will be helpful: